SWIFTSIM/swiftgalaxy/docs/source/getting_started/index.rst

     sg.gas.particle_ids
     sg.dark_matter.coordinates

-However, information from the halo finder is used to select only the particles identified as bound to this galaxy.
+However, information from the halo catalogue is used to select only the particles identified as bound to this galaxy.
 The coordinate system is centred in both position and velocity on the centre and peculiar velocity of the galaxy, as determined by the halo finder.
 The coordinate system can be further manipulated, and all particle arrays will stay in a consistent reference frame at all times.

 Again like for a :class:`~swiftsimio.reader.SWIFTDataset`, the units and metadata are available: